taylorcjohn/utfa/README.md

   * utfa.py bom -m

-Note that the byte order mark (bom) comprises three bytes to form one UTF-8 character which is (curiously) part of the unicoede block `Arabic Presentation Forms-B`
+Note that the byte order mark (bom) comprises three bytes to form one UTF-8 character which is (curiously) part of the unicode block `Arabic Presentation Forms-B`
 ```
 unicode analysis for bom	(running Python 3)